-An application in which the array-based flowmeter was initially tested due to its reliability and cost-effectiveness in high wear rate flow environments was a hydrocyclone feed line.
+An application in which the array-based flowmeter was initially tested due to its reliability and cost effectiveness in high wear rate flow environments was a hydrocyclone feed line.
 The output of this flowmeter was compared to a new ceramic lined electromagnetic flowmeter and to the pump power.
 Even though the pump power is a non-linear indication of flow rate, it exhibits a strong linear component if operational conditions such as slurry density, viscosity, and sump level are kept constant.
 In Figure 9 this comparison of the two flowmeter technologies relative to pump power is seen.
 The pump power is the dark, solid line which is closely matched by the array-based flowmeter output given by the solid gray line.
-The electromagnetic flowmeter output, represented by the dark dash lined, differs significantly from both the pump power and the array-based flowmeter are indicating a relatively stable flow, the output of the electromagnetic flowmeter fluctuates by 6% peak to peak.
+The electromagnetic flowmeter output, represented by the dark dash lined, differs significantly from both the pump power and the array-based flowmeter output.
+In addition, during steady state conditions at approximately 9:07 and 11:31, where both the pump power and the array-based flowmeter are indicating a relatively stable flow, the output of the electromagnetic flowmeter fluctuates by 6% peak to peak.

-Figure 8.
-Two electromagnetic flowmeters in series with array-based flowmeter showing offsets ranging from 2% to 18% between two electromagnetic flowmeters and accurate measurement provided by array-based flowmeter
+Figure 8 - Two electromagnetic flowmeters in series with array-based flowmeter showing offsets ranging from 2% to 18% between two electromagnetic flowmeters and accurate measurement provided by array-based flowmeter

-Figure 9.
-Comparison of array-based flowmeter and electromagnetic meter to pump power on hydrocyclone feed line
+Figure 9 - Comparison of array-based flowmeter and electromagnetic meter to pump power on hydrocyclone feed line